boa-dev/boa-dev.github.io/blog/boa-release-21/index.md

 There has been a lot of progress made on Temporal, the new Stage 3 date/time proposal.
-With this release, Boa's conformance on Temporal grew from 40.67% to 97.06%.
-As of this moment, Boa is the second most conformant Temporal implementation behind SpiderMonkey with others soon to follow.
+With this release, Boa's conformance on Temporal grew from 40.67% to ~97%.

 The implementation is backed by the `temporal_rs` date/time Rust library, which we went over briefly in our June
 [blog post](./2025-06-15-temporal-impl-1.md) with hopefully another post in the not too distant future.
-So far, `temporal_rs` has been used in both V8 and Keisel to implement Temporal as well.
+So far, `temporal_rs` has also been used in both V8 and Keisel to implement Temporal.

 Temporal can be used from `boa_cli` or enabled in `boa_engine` with the `experimental` or `temporal` feature.